thomenz/thomenz/README.md

 ### Hi there 👋
-I'm an IT Technician && Mechatronics Engineering Student (final year!)
+I'm an IT Technician && Mechatronics Engineering Student (Final Year!)